PanKarton/CopyLayoutChallenges/README-template.md

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
+- Use the slider and toggle to see prices for different page view numbers

 ### Screenshot